Otter Lake, Minnesota, USA

 Those who come to Otter Lake will enjoy a true Boundary Water Canoe Area Wilderness experience.
 Choose to paddle rivers and streams, ride rapids, or hike portage connections.
 Whatever path you choose will lead you to the peaceful solitude of Otter Lake.
 The deer are watching, the fish are jumping, and the spirit of adventure awaits.
 Find a vacation rental or real estate property and plan your path to Otter Lake.

-Things to do at Otter Lake MN
+Things to Do at Otter Lake

 - Vacation Rentals

 - State Park